 The primary purpose of Herdsmanship is to present animal exhibits to the public in a neat and attractive manner.
 All animal exhibit areas are expected to be under 4-Her supervision throughout the fair and should be clean and neat.
-Judging begins when animals are brought in for the fair and ends when the animal is loaded out at the end of fair.
+Judging begins when animals are brought in for the fair and ends when the animal is loaded out at the end of the fair.
 The exhibit should be made as educational as possible.
 Stall cards must be used with each animal, giving the name of the exhibitor (first and last name) and other information the 4-Her wants to share.
 Judges will examine the displays at least once each day.
-Herdsmanship will be judged by club grouping per specie.
+Herdsmanship will be judged by the discretion of the Fair Board/County Agent.